How to Body Surf (with or without a bodysurfing handboard and swim fins)

 Body Surfing Technique

-In chest-deep water you can simply push off the ocean floor and once you feel the force of the wave starting to carry you simply place your hand/s in front of the wave and skim across the wave either on your chest or side of your body.
+Chest-deep water you can push off the ocean floor and once you feel the force of the wave starting to carry you place your hand/s in front of the wave and skim across the wave either on your chest or side of your body.

 More experienced body surfers cut diagonally left or right across the face of a wave as it barrels over the body surfer.

-In deeper ocean conditions where the waves are breaking further out and you are not a strong swimmer you will need swim fins to gain more speed to catch the waves.
-In this case a handboard can also assist in a stronger swimming stroke, it will also help you to return through the wave zone faster and more efficiently.
+In deeper ocean conditions where the waves are breaking further out, and you are not a strong swimmer you will need swim fins to gain more speed to catch the waves.
+In this case, a handboard can also assist in a stronger swimming stroke, and it will also help you to return through the wave zone faster and more efficiently.